 Impact Of Prebiotics On Gut Health Of Your Furry Friend

-Your dog is what he eats.
+Your dog is what he or she eats.
 A balanced diet rich in nutrients is important for healthy bodily functions.
-However, to ensure extra care for your dog, you need to keep an eye on his gut problems.
+However, to ensure extra care for your dog, you need to keep an eye on your furry friends gut problems.
 Stomach bugs are most common among dogs, especially those who attend boarding or socialize with other dogs frequently.
 Usually, these bugs have mild infectivity and a healthy immune system can fight them off.
 However, if your dog’s gut health is disturbed, it can lead to frequent diarrheas and upset stomach.

 What Are Prebiotics?